Barnard-PL-Labs/SequencerLiveCoding/README.md

     sudo apt install nodejs

+you will also need the awk-sdk npm package installed, as on prod at least, we call a serverless function on aws to run cvc5.
+If you don't want to use this - just ignore it. if you do want to call the serverless function, you will need the credentials - reach out to @santolucito for that.

+   sudo npm install aws-sdk

 We use browserify to "compile" the node code so that it can run client-side.
 This way, even if you lose your connection to the internet in the middle of a set, the system doesnt completely crash and still can play the beat.